fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 Two snow fields and one steep moraine later we finally reach a point that allows easy passage onto Skeiðarárjökull, avoiding large meltwater lakes at the glacier edge reaching further eastwards.
-We put on our crampons – in view of the rugged glacier surface we've glad that we've taken them: carrying this extra weight won’t have been for nothing!
+We put on our crampons – in view of the rugged glacier surface we're glad that we've taken them: carrying this extra weight won’t have been for nothing!
 In addition to our GPS tracks and the hiking map, we had printed out two [crevasse maps](http://safetravel.is/crevasse-maps/vatnajokull-2013/) indicating “danger zones” for both glaciers on our way.
 Therefore, we already knew we could expect a rather friendly glacier to start with, gradually developing into a monster.
 But we hadn’t expected such a clever, subtle monster with an unbelievable determination to keep us away, to slowly crush our spirit rather than our bodies.
 To intimidate us to our limits